danristea/xion/README.md

 ### States

 Like React Xion has states, but there is no necessity to use this.setState to update view.
 View can be updated only through this.render() method.
-States is needed to prevent useless view updating.
+States can be used to prevent useless view updating.
 If you want to use states in your component you have to define **this.state** property in your component class, otherwise state procudures won't be used.

 ```
 import Xion from 'xion';